-Frankston City Council (Council) is committed to supporting local businesses and maintaining a high quality and functional public realm through the delivery of well-designed accessible outdoor dining and economic opportunity.
-These areas contribute to creating great places, economic opportunity, vibrant streetscapes and promote a rich and dynamic public life accessible to everyone.
+Frankston City Council (Council) is committed to supporting local businesses and maintaining a high quality and functional public realm through the delivery of well-designed outdoor dining and economic opportunity.
+These areas contribute to creating great places, economic opportunity, vibrant streetscapes and promote a rich and dynamic public life.